 Both the Voyage and Oasis rock physical side buttons for turning pages, while the standard model and the Paperwhite use touchscreen controls.

 One of the biggest differences between the Oasis and the rest of Amazon’s eReaders is the water resistant design.
 The head of the family can take a dunking in the bath with no ill effects, while you’ll need to keep the other Kindles dry at all times.

-All of the Kindles here with the exception of the Oasis sport a 6-inch display, which is a perfectly good size for reading ebooks.
-Of course, if you're hoping to browse some graphical novels, you're better off with the larger 7-inch screen of the Oasis.
+All of the Kindles here with the exception of the Oasis sport a spacious 6-inch display.
+In our experience, this has proven a perfectly good size for reading ebooks.
+Of course, if you’re hoping to browse some graphical novels, you’re better off with the larger 7-inch screen of the latest Oasis.

-You can change the font size on any of these devices thankfully, to suit your vision.
-And as they’re e-ink screens with an anti-glare surfacing, they’re easy on the eye no matter where you choose to read.
+You can change the font size on any of these devices, to suit your vision.
+And as they’re e-ink screens with anti-glare surfacing, they’re easy on the eye no matter where you choose to read.

-The most basic Kindle model has a lower resolution screen that packs in 167 pixels-per-inch.
+The most basic Kindle model has a lower resolution screen, serving up 167 pixels-per-inch.
 In comparison, the other Kindles here have a boosted resolution of 300 pixels-per-inch.
 That makes for sharper text and pictures, which is especially good news if you prefer tiny fonts or want to read comics on your ebook device.